ACC: Tips for Debugging Visual Basic for Applications Code

 The general procedure for debugging Visual Basic for Applications code isto break larger procedures into smaller sub-procedures to verify that theindividual steps in each sub-procedure work correctly, and then to combinethe sub-procedures one by one until the code works correctly.

 Using the Debug WindowYou can use the Immediate pane in the Debug Window to run individuallines of Visual Basic for Applications code or to check the values ofvariables.
 In the Debug window, you can test and debug Function and Subprocedures, check the value of a field, a control, a property setting, avariable, or an expression; and display the result of an expression whenthe code is running.
 For an example of how to use the Debug window, followthesesteps:

-Open the module that contains your function in Design view.
+- Open the module that contains your function in Design view.

-On the View menu, click Debug Window.
+- On the View menu, click Debug Window.

 - Run your function in the Immediate pane of the Debug Window by typing the following line and pressing ENTER:?<FunctionName>()where <FunctionName> is the name of your function.
 Be sure to place all arguments expected by your function inside the parentheses.

 Use a Breakpoint to Suspend Execution of CodeWhen you suspend execution of Visual Basic for Applications code, the codeis still running, but pauses between running statements.
 To make VisualBasic for Applications pause execution of your code, you can set abreakpoint.
 For example, if the first part of your code runs correctly, butother parts do not, follow these sample steps to find the part that does not run correctly:

-To set a breakpoint right after the part of your code that you know works correctly, move the insertion point to the first line of code where you want to set a breakpoint.
+- To set a breakpoint right after the part of your code that you know works correctly, move the insertion point to the first line of code where you want to set a breakpoint.

-Click Toggle Breakpoint on the Debug menu (or the Run menu in version 7.0.).
+- Click Toggle Breakpoint on the Debug menu (or the Run menu in version 7.0.).
 The line appears in bold type, indicating that there is a breakpoint set at that line.

 - Run the function in the Debug window.
 When code execution reaches the breakpoint, processing is suspended and the breakpoint line is selected.
 You can then check the value of variables in the code.

 For example, to check the value of a variable called MyName, type the following in the Debug window, and then press ENTER:?MyNameThe value of MyName appears in the Debug window.
 If the value is correct, check other variables.
 If the value is incorrect, check the previous lines of code to see where this variable is assigned an incorrect value.

 Using the Debug.Print StatementYou can view the results of an expression in the Debug window by enteringthe Print method of the Debug object, followed by the expression.
 You candisplay the Debug window anywhere in Microsoft Access 7.0 or 97 bypressing CTRL+G. You can use a question mark (?) as shorthand for thePrint method in the Debug window.

 Good places to position Debug.Print statements include the following:

 - The beginning of functions, to check the arguments passed to the function.

 Function DoSomeCalcs(Arg1 as Single, Arg2 as Single) Debug.Print "Arguments Passed: " & Arg1 & " and " & Arg2 End Function

 - Decision structures, to check that you are using the correct logic for the function.
 For example, the following code sample uses a Select Case statement to evaluate the value of a variable.
 The code also uses a Debug.Print statement to verify that it is doing what you expect:Run this function in the Debug Window by typing the following line and then pressing ENTER:

 Function DueDate (anyDate) Dim Result as Variant Debug.Print "Function DueDate " & anyDate If Not IsNull(anyDate) Then Result = DateSerial(Year(anyDate), Month(anyDate) + 1, 1) Debug.Print "Result: " & Result Debug.Print "Weekday(Result): " & Weekday(Result) Select Case Weekday(Result) Case 1 'Sunday Debug.Print "Case 1" DueDate = Result + 1 Case 7: 'Saturday Debug.Print "Case 7" DueDate = Result + 2 Case 6: 'Friday Debug.Print "Case 6" DueDate = Result - 1 Case Else Debug.Print "Case Else" DueDate = Result End Select Else DueDate = "Date Missing" End If End Function?DueDate(#10/1/95#)Note that the following results appear in the Debug window:Function DueDate 10/1/95These results show that you are using the correct logic for this function.
 If you receive different results (the wrong case, for example), then you can check the values of other variables and expressions to determine where the problem is.

 - In loops, to check the values of variables.
 If you use a breakpoint to check the value of a variable in a loop, you cannot see how the value of the variable changes as the loop executes.
 However, if you include the statement Debug.Print MyName in your loop structure, the value of variable MyName appears in the Debug window each time the function cycles through the loop.

 This method is also a good way to verify that the loop is executing the number of times you expect.
 If the loop executes four times, you should see four values for the value in the Debug window.

-Where clauses, to check the values of criteria in SQL statements.
+- Where clauses, to check the values of criteria in SQL statements.
 For example, the following sample function creates a dynaset from a SQL statement.
 If there is a problem in a SQL statement (such as in this function), it can be difficult to locate the problem.
 However, this function uses the Debug.Print statement to display the SQL statement as Microsoft Access sees it and uses it:Run this function in the Debug window by typing the following line and then pressing ENTER:

 Function TestMe() Dim db As Database, rs As Recordset Dim empnum As Long Dim strsql As String Set db = CurrentDb() empnum = 5 strsql = "select * from orders where [employeeid]=empnum" Debug.Print strsql Set rs = db.OpenRecordset(strsql) End Function?TestMe()Note that the following result appears:select * from orders where [employeeid]=empnum;This Where condition shows [employeeid] = empnum, not [employeeid] = 5, as you assigned it.
 The cause is that the variable empnum needs to be exposed outside the SQL string.
 To fix this particular problem, change the Where condition to concatenate the empnum variable, as follows:When you run the corrected function in the Debug window, note that the following statement appears:

 Function TestMe() Dim db As Database, rs As Recordset Dim empnum As Long Dim strsql As String Set db = CurrentDb() empnum = 5 strsql = "select * from orders where [employeeid]=" & empnum & ";" Debug.Print strsql Set rs = db.OpenRecordset(strsql) End Functionselect * from orders where [employeeid]=5;

 Set a Watch Expression in Visual Basic for Applications CodeA watch expression is an expression that you monitor in the Debug window.You can observe the values of the watch expressions that you select in theWatch pane.
 You can also perform an Instant Watch to see the value of anexpression that hasn't been specified as a Watch expression.
 To add aWatch expression to the Watch pane, follow these steps:

-Open the Debug window by pressing CTRL+G.
+- Open the Debug window by pressing CTRL+G.